-Will I need to live in Michigan to play online?
+Do I need to live in Michigan to play online?

 No, you do not need to be a Michigan resident.
 But Michigan account holders must be physically located within the state when playing in an online poker room.
 Geofencing technology is used to track a player’s location.

-What poker variations will Michigan provide?
+What poker variations does Michigan provide?

-Will online poker be safe in Michigan?
+Is online poker safe in Michigan?

 As long as you are playing at a licensed poker site that is regulated by the Michigan Gaming Control Board, the games will be fair and your account safe.
 Do not play online poker at offshore-based sites, which operate with no oversight and provide unnecessary risks.